-Decatur is considering a Missing Middle policy to help bend its growth trajectory toward inclusivity.
-We need community support to make it happen.
-If the policy doesn't pass, it probably will not come for a vote again.
+Decatur is one step away from approving a Missing Middle zoning change to help bend its growth trajectory toward inclusivity!
+We need community support to push this policy over the final hurdle.
 Let's make Decatur the community that we know it can be - one in which our teachers, firefighters, police officers, city workers, retirees can work AND live.